What are opioids?

 This pattern also occurs with other substances like coffee, nicotine, and alcohol.
 Medication for opioid use disorder can help prevent withdrawal and relieve cravings if someone wants to stop using opioids.

 Prescription opioid use can lead to heroin use

-To learn more about the heroin epidemic in Philadelphia, watch Generation Addicted.
+To learn more about the opioid epidemic in Philadelphia, watch this opioid overview training video.